-E xecutive Summary and Declaration 1
+Executive Summary and Declaration 1

 1. Business and Performance 2

 A.Group overview 2

-B. Insurance business written 3
+B. Insurance business written 4

-C. Investment performance 5
+C. Investment performance 6

 D. Other material information 6

-2 Governance Structure 6
+2. Governance Structure 7

-A. Board and Senior Executives 7
+A. Board and Senior Executives 8

 B. Fitness and proprietary requirements .
-12
+14

 C. Risk management and solvency self-assessment .
 16

 D. Internal controls .
 18

 E. Internal audit .
 19

 F. Actuarial function .
 19

 G. Outsourcing .
 20

 H. Other material information .
 20

 3. Risk Profile .
-20
+23

-A-B. Material risks to which the insurance Group is exposed during the reporting period and how they
+A-B. Material risks to which the insurance Group is exposed during the reporting period and how they are mitigated

-are mitigated

-C. Material risk concentrations
+C. Material risk concentrations .
+22

-D. Investment in assets in accordance with the prudent person principles of the Code of Conduct
+D. Investment in assets in accordance with the prudent person principles of the Code of Conduct .
+23

-E. Stress testing and sensitivity analysis
+E. Stress testing and sensitivity analysis .
+25

-F. Any other material information
+F. Any other material information .
+24

-4. Solvency Valuation
+4. Solvency Valuation .
+26

 A. Valuation bases, assumptions and methods used for each asset class .
-23
+26

 B. Valuation bases, assumptions and methods used for technical provisions and best estimate .
 24

-C. Recoverables from reinsurance contracts .
-26
+C. Recoverables from reinsurance contracts 20

+.
+29

+D. Valuation bases, assumptions and methods used for other liabilities

+.
+27

 D. Valuation bases, assumptions and methods used for other liabilities .
+27 .
 27

-E. Any other material information .
-27
+D. Valuation bases, assumptions and methods used for other liabilities E. Any other material information .
+27 .
+27 .
+29

-5. Capital Management .
-27
+D. Valuation bases, assumptions and methods used for other liabilities E. Any other material information 5.
+Capital Management .
+27 .
+27 .
+29 .
+29

-A-B. Eligible capital and regulatory capital requirements .
-27

-C. Approved internal capital model used to derive the ECR 30

-.
-00